JohnnyMorganz/StyLua/README.md

 stylua -g '*.lua' -g '!*.spec.lua' -- . # format all Lua files except test files ending with `.spec.lua`
 ```

-Note, if you are using the glob argument, it can take in multiple strings, so `--` is required to break between the glob pattern and the files to format.
+Note that the `-g/--glob` argument can take multiple strings at once, so `--` is required to separate between the glob patterns and the files to format.

-By default, glob filtering (and `.styluaignore` files) are only applied for directory traversal and searching.
+By default, glob filtering (and `.styluaignore` files) are only applied during directory traversal and searching.
 Files passed directly (e.g. `stylua foo.txt`) will override the glob / ignore and always be formatted.
 To disable this behaviour, pass the `--respect-ignores` flag (`stylua --respect-ignores foo.txt`).

 ### Filtering using `.styluaignore`

 You can create a `.styluaignore` file, with a format similar to `.gitignore`.
-Any files matching the globs in the ignore file will be ignored by StyLua.
+Any files matching the globs in the ignore file are ignored by StyLua.
 For example, for a `.styluaignore` file with the following contents:

 ```